happycozero/AIS-Payment-Bills/README.md

 - calculation of the cost of payment for the month;
 - generating of the paid receipts report for a month;
 - searching of records with the help of filter (by personal account).

 Input information:
 - input of the personal account number.

 Output information:
 - generation of a report on the payment of utility bills;
-- Print out a receipt in a Word file.
+- print out a receipt in a Word file.